FAQ

 • Do you have an office space/where are you located?

+I also offer telehealth sessions Monday-Thursdays.
 Telehealth can be just as effective as in person therapy and offers flexibility and comfort for many people.
 I also know that being in the same physical space can feel important for some, and I’m glad to be able to offer both options.
 I provide services to clients in Indiana, Ohio, and Illinois, where I am licensed.

 • What's your approach to therapy?